nkanaev/log/posts/20210830-madewithlove.md

     mFzZTY0LmI2NGVuY29kZShieXRlcyh4LCJ1dGY4IikpLmRlY29kZSgpCnByaW50K
     GgrZihlKHglKGgsdCx4LGZyLGVyLGZyLGVyKSksNjQtbGVuKGgpKSt0KQ=="""))

-Just a "brick" that uses base64, which coincidentally has 64 characters per line.
+Just a "brick" that relies on base64, which coincidentally has 64 characters per line.
-There's nothing extraordinary in it.
-It feels soulless and boring.

-To stand out, the quine needs a purpose in life.
-It
-So the quine tries hard to let it out and convey it's true message:
+There was something missing in it.
+So I made another one, this time with love:

     import base64,re;exec(base64.b64decode(re.sub(chr(27)+"...","","""aW1wb3J0IGJhc
     2U2NCxmdW5jdG9vbHMgYXMgRgpoPSdpbXBvcnQgYmFzZTY0LHJlO2V4ZWMoYmFzZTY0LmI2NGRlY29k